-Welder Performance test is also known as welder qualification test or Performance qualification test.
-Welder performance test is a very basic and most important step before assigning the job to a welder.
+Welder Performance qualification is also known as welder qualification test or Performance qualification test.
+Welder qualification test is a very basic and most important step before assigning the job to a welder.
 The performance qualification test is done to determine whether the welder or the welding operator can produce a sound weld or not.
 Each welder or welding operator shall be qualified for each welding process to be used in production (or fabrication) welding.
 The welder is required to weld a test coupon in accordance with the qualified welding procedure specification (WPS), the test coupon is then send for Radiography test or Mechanical test (as per the requirements of the applicable code).
 After satisfactory test report the welder may be employed for the production welding (or fabrication welding).
 Following important factors shall always be considered before conducting the performance test;

 - Welding Procedure Specification